memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 ## About `/aliases` and `/chosen`

-There are two standard _nodes_ that are important to know when talking about *devicetree*: `/aliases` and `/chosen`.
-We'll see them again in the next article about devicetree bindings, but since they are quite prominent in Zephyr's DTS files, we can't just leave them aside for now.
+There are two standard _nodes_ that are important to know when talking about *Devicetree*: `/aliases` and `/chosen`.
+We'll see them again in the next article about Devicetree bindings, but since they are quite prominent in Zephyr's DTS files, we can't just leave them aside for now.

 ### `/aliases`

 Let's have a look at `/aliases` first.
 The [DTSpec](https://www.devicetree.org/specifications/) specifies that the `/aliases` node is a child node of the root node.
 The following is specified for its properties:

 > Each property of the `/aliases` node defines an alias.
 The property _"name"_ specifies the _alias name_.
-The property _"value"_ specifies the _full **path** to a node in the devicetree_. [[DTSpec]](https://www.devicetree.org/specifications/)
+The property _"value"_ specifies the _full **path** to a node in the Devicetree_. [[DTSpec]](https://www.devicetree.org/specifications/)

 Simply put, `/aliases` are just yet another way to get the full path to nodes _in your application_.
 In the [previous section](#path-phandles-and-phandle-array), we've learned that outside of `<` and `>` a reference to another node is expanded to that node's full path.
 Thus, for any alias, we can specify its **value of type `path`** using references or a plain string, as shown in the example below: